raystack/firehose/docs/reference/configuration.md

 The mapping of fields and the corresponding proto index which will be set as the metric name on Cortex.
 This is a JSON field.

 * Example value: `{"2":"tip_amount","1":"feedback_ratings"}`
-	- Proto field value with index 2 will be stored as metric named `tip_amount` in Cortex and so on
+  * Proto field value with index 2 will be stored as metric named `tip_amount` in Cortex and so on
 * Type: `required`

 ### `SINK_PROM_LABEL_NAME_PROTO_INDEX_MAPPING`

 The mapping of proto fields to metric lables.
 This is a JSON field.
 Each metric defined in `SINK_PROM_METRIC_NAME_PROTO_INDEX_MAPPING` will have all the labels defined here.

 * Example value: `{"6":"customer_id"}`
 * Type: `optional`

 ### `SINK_PROM_WITH_EVENT_TIMESTAMP`

-If set to true, metric timestamp will using event timestamp otherwise it will using timestamp when firehose push to endpoint.
+If set to true, metric timestamp will using event timestamp otherwise it will using timestamp when Firehose push to endpoint.

 * Example value: `false`
 * Type: `optional`